 While wind farms can significantly reduce a country’s greenhouse gas emissions and the health effects of burning fossil fuels, their placement in the countryside needs to be handled sensitively.
 The difficulties in gaining consent in the UK are now such that all new wind farms are located offshore.
 Objective studies of their visual impact indicate that when they are located near the sea they invariably lower scenic quality, but away from water, in rural areas which have low scenic quality, their presence can actually enhance scenic quality through the added interest they provide.
 The key issue in wind farms is location; that they are worthwhile investments is indisputable, but the community need to ensure that their benefits are gained without sacrificing the very qualities of the landscape that they value.

-The threshold of what may be regarded as acceptable may be based on an analysis of ratings of sites with and without wind farms and the application of Cohen’s standardized mean difference, or alternatively, an assessment of the difference in ratings.
+The threshold of what may be regarded as acceptable may be based on an analysis of ratings of sites with and without wind farms and the application of Cohen’s standardized mean difference.
+Applying the standardized mean difference to the results of a survey of wind farms in Australia found a large number were regarded as adverse or unreasonably adverse, but despite this, all but one of the 49 wind farms were regarded by respondents as acceptable, even in high quality landscapes.
+This suggests the community is very tolerant of the visual impact of wind farms.

 Wind farm companies typically seek the windiest sites close to the electricity grid, and governments have been reluctant to provide guidance.
 By integrating considerations of landscape and other environmental and social concerns with the distribution of the wind and infrastructure distribution, a strategic approach can be taken in which the government can indicate preferred areas and also identify no-go areas.